yast/yast-devtools/jenkins-tools/README.md

 then it is not the right tool for you.

 They can be used only if you have an account with proper rights.
-In the same directory, create a file `jenkins.yml`, a trivial map with:
+In the same directory, copy the template `jenkins.yml.template` to a file `jenkins.yml` and fill required credentials.

-    user: foo
-    pwd: bar